ms-iot/content/en-US/win10/SetupMBM.md

 ![mbm]({{site.baseurl}}/images/DefaultAppMBM.png){:device-images}

-* If you have loaded a pervious verion of IoT Core on your MBM you will need to go through the following steps for your first boot (make sure you have your SD card with IoT Core inserted:
+* If you have loaded a previous version of IoT Core on your MBM you will need to go through the following steps for your first boot (make sure you have your SD card with IoT Core inserted:
   1. Power on MBM device and press F2.
   2. Go to Boot Manager tab and select EFI Internal shell.
   3. Identify EFIESP partition (it might be FS1: hence assuming EFIESP partition as FS1: below)